KrISS/aaaa/README.md

 --------
 Copyleft (ɔ) - Tontof - http://tontof.net

-Use KrISS MVVM at your own risk.
+Use KrISS aaaa at your own risk.

 [Free software means users have the four essential freedoms](http://www.gnu.org/philosophy/philosophy.html):
 * to run the program